gbmhunter/blog/content/electronics/components/capacitors/_index.md

 ## Decoupling

-Capacitors are commonly used for decoupling, as this following schematic shows (taken from the Raspberry-Pi PCB design).
+Capacitors are commonly used for decoupling, as shown in the schematic in {{% ref "fig-decoupling-caps-schematic-example-on-r-pi-pcb" %}}.

-{{% figure src="decoupling-caps-schematic-example-on-r-pi-pcb.png" width="400px" caption="Example usage of decoupling capacitors for ICs.
+{{% figure ref="fig-decoupling-caps-schematic-example-on-r-pi-pcb" src="decoupling-caps-schematic-example-on-r-pi-pcb.png" width="400px" caption="Example usage of decoupling capacitors for ICs.
 Schematic is from the Raspberry-Pi PCB.
 Image from http://www.raspberrypi.org/wp-content/uploads/2012/04/Raspberry-Pi-Schematics-R1.0.pdf." %}}

 ## Mains Line Filters